modelon-community/Assimulo/README.md

 Installation
 -------------------
-See the INSTALL file or the installation page on http://www.jmodelica.org/assimulo.
+The recommended way to install Assimulo is through CONDA.

+`conda install conda-forge::assimulo`

+For installing from source, see the INSTALL file.

+Note that currently the releases on PYPI is outdated.

 Contributing
 -------------------